yanickrochon/jquery.uix.multiselect/README.md

 -----
-#Please, by advised that...
+#Please, note that...
 -----

-> On **March 4th 2013**, this repository will change it's name for **`jquery.uix.multiselect`**
+> As of **March 4th 2013**, this repository has changed it's name from **`jquery.multiselect-2`**
 > to follow the same naming convention as my other jQuery UIx widgets.
 On that date, all
-> forks will still point to this repository and will not be affected by this change,
+> forks still point to this repository and were not supposed to be affected by this change,
-> however any external references to it will have to be updated to maintain reliability.
+> however any external references has to be updated to maintain reliability.
 > It is also recommended to rename your forks as well (but you don't *have* to... if you
 > don't want to...
 I guess)

 -----

-jQuery Multiselect
+jQuery UIx Multiselect
 ==================
 Version 2.0 RC